All fees are for class lecture and/or

 that are used on some drafts..

-Look at all initial samples and show
+initial samples and show techniques,

-techniques, move to new looms
+move to new looms

 weave sample #2.

-Afternoon- discuss finishing techniques.
+Afternoon- discuss finishing

+techniques.
 Move on to next loom.

-continue to weave and share
+weave and share information.

-samples from looms,
+from looms, wash those

-wash those that require finishing,
+that require finishing,

 label samples and discuss outcomes.